-Within the 2017/18 rating period Council will undertake a financial assessment on the impact of reducing the Special Rate Dinner Plain Services for 2018/19 to apply to commercial properties (including holiday homes) only within Dinner Plain village.
+Within the 2017/18 rating period Council will undertake a financial assessment on the impact of reducing the special rate for the purpose of Dinner Plain Village Services for 2018/19 to apply to commercial properties (including holiday homes) only within Dinner Plain village.
 This assessment will include a detailed analysis of projected income and expenditure and document the potential income deficit achieved once the Dinner Plain reserve is exhausted.
 This analysis will allow Councillors to make an informed decision on the future strategy to defray these expenses.

-The preparation of the Special Rate Dinner Plain Services strategy is in accordance with the:
+The preparation of the special rate for the purpose of the Dinner Plain Village Services strategy is in accordance with the: